Bajdzis/react-simple-bem/README.md

 # react-simple-bem
-Library for easier use BEM methodology in React JS
+Library for easier use of BEM methodology in React JS

 ## Install